Hi, thanks for stopping by šš¼

 Things You Could Say About Me

-I'm a father, husband, lowercase-t theologian, podcaster, with a doctorate in theology (DTh in mimetic theory and open and relational theology), and the author of a few books.
+I'm a father, husband, lowercase-t theologian, podcaster, with a doctorate in theology, the un-executive executive director of thecurian.network, co-founder of lovehaiti.org, and the author of a few books.

 Things Others Have Said About My Writing

-The world's first Substack attempt at blending René Girard's scapegoating theory with open and relational theology.
+The world's first Substack attempt at blending RenƩ Girard's scapegoating theory with open and relational theology.

-Compelling insights into anthropology, theology, grief, lack, and the nature of love.
+Compelling insights into anthropology, theology, grief, lack, an open future, and the nature of love.

 Opportunity to give feedback on early iterations of my writing.